epri-dev/OpenDER_interface/README.rst

 Installation
 ============
 **Users are encouraged and expected to make changes to this package for their usage.**
-Please install the package locally using the following command at the root directory, where 'setup.py' resides.
+To encourage modifications and changes to this OpenDER model interface, this package is not currently released as a package on PyPI.

+To use it, please install the package locally using the following command at the root directory, where 'setup.py' resides.
 Dependencies will be automatically installed:

     ``pip install -e ./``